oreokuchi/socketprograms/README.md

 4]checkclient.c and checkserver.c -checksum

+5]crcclient.c and crcserver.c -CRC

+6]hclient.c and hserver.c  -Hamming Code

 TO RUN :
 1]
-run server programs first as
+run server program first as

 ./a.out 8000

 2]
-run client programs as
+run client program as

 ./a.out 8000